burov4j/storm-rabbitmq/README.md

 Note that the property RabbitMqSpout.KEY_QUEUE_NAME is required.

-To do some preparation login you can implement RabbitMqInitializer interface:
+To do some preparation logic you can implement RabbitMqInitializer interface:

 ```java
 class MyRabbitMqInitializer implements RabbitMqInitializer {